Boston Scientific shares fall on £3.3bn BTG deal

 The transaction would be funded with a combination of cash on hand and borrowing.
 Boston Scientific said it would likely add two to three cents to its adjusted earnings per share next year and more thereafter.

-Investors with 33 percent of BTG’s outstanding shares have pledged to vote in favor of the deal, the company said.
+Investors with 33 per cent of BTG’s outstanding shares have pledged to vote in favour of the deal, the company said. - Bloomberg